-- Upon a student's receipt of a Category II infraction, a Saturday detention will be assigned. - Held on two Saturdays of each month, or as needed for the duration of three hours. - In cooperation with the Carmelite charism of service, students will assist with school community service projects on campus. - Electronic devices will not be permitted at this time. - Failure to serve a SD will result in three demerits and at least one additional SD.
+- A Category II infraction results in the assignment of a Saturday detention. - SDs are held on two Saturdays per month (or as needed) for the duration of 2 hours. - Students will engage in school community service projects, reflecting the Carmelite value of service. - Electronic devices are not permitted during SD. - Failure to serve a Saturday detention will result in: - o A Category II infraction, - o 3 conduct points, and - o 1 additional Saturday detention.